 Virtual Estate Planning Attorney in California

 Work with a licensed California estate planning attorney from your living room.
-Opelon LLP serves families in Carlsbad, San Diego County, and throughout California with a fully virtual process.
-That includes Zoom consultations, personalized document drafting, and trust funding support.
+Opelon LLP serves families in Carlsbad, San Diego County, and across California.
+The process runs over Zoom, with personalized document drafting and trust funding support.

 What Is Virtual Estate Planning?